Sightseeing in Yorkshire

-From great restaurants, fabulous shopping and a buzzing nightlife, to beautiful countryside and impressive architecture (old and new).
-Everything you are looking for can be found in the cities and towns surrounding Leeds Bradford International Airport.
-So book a cheap flight to Leeds Bradford and discover the great sights of the city.
+From great restaurants, fabulous shopping and a buzzing nightlife, to beautiful countryside and impressive architecture (old and new), everything you are looking for can be found in the cities and towns surrounding Leeds Bradford International Airport.
 Here's the lowdown on the best places to visit:

-Visit Leeds for the ultimate shopping expedition with shops including the famous Harvey Nichols department store or the underground shopping area, Granary Wharf, where street entertainers play whilst you visit shops which sell an array of different products you may never see in your normal high street chain.
-The Victoria Quarter, home to a mix of high street and designer shops is worth a visit if only to admire the beautiful Victorian architecture and stained glass windows.
-The cities' newest shopping area is The Light which also has some restaurants downstairs and a cinema on the top floor.
+Visit Leeds for the ultimate shopping expedition with shops including the famous Harvey Nichols department store.
+The Victoria Quarter, home to a mix of high street and designer shops, is worth a visit if only to admire the beautiful Victorian architecture and stained glass windows.
+The city's newest shopping area is The Light, which also has some restaurants downstairs and a cinema on the top floor.

 Soak up the cafe bar and pub society in the trendy Corn Exchange area or dance the night away in one of the many nightclubs and late night bars in this vibrant city centre.
 Leeds is the epicentre of all things to see and do in Yorkshire!

-Harewood House, home to the Queens cousin, the Earl of Harewood, is also a great place to visit and is ideal if you have children with you.
-A grand building set in magnificent grounds with an adventure playground for the kids and a Lakeside Terrace outside the café where you can stop for a snack and enjoy the stunning views.
+Harewood House, home to the Queen's cousin the Earl of Harewood, is also a great place to visit and is ideal if you have children with you.
+It's a grand building set in magnificent grounds with an adventure playground for the kids and a Lakeside Terrace outside the café, where you can stop for a snack and enjoy the stunning views.
 Check out the bird garden where you can even book to feed the penguins.

 Whilst in Bradford we recommend you go to the National Media Museum, (formerly the Museum of Film and Photography) which is home to the IMAX 3D Cinema screen.
 If you fancy a bit of culture watch a play at the Alhambra showing the best in dance, drama and musical theatre.
 The Yorkshire Sculpture Park in West Bretton, Wakefield is easy to get to by car from Bradford and features contemporary art set in 500 acres of beautifully kept parkland.